Ancient furniture: Saws

-In ancient Egypt, the first occurrence of saws was saw-knives with curved edges, teeth on one side of the blade, and rounded blunt noses.
+In ancient Egypt, the first occurrence of saws were saw-knives with curved edges, teeth on one side of the blade, and rounded blunt noses.
 These originated from the earliest parts of Egyptian history.
 However, as the material conditions of Egyptian carpenters improved, so did the tools.
 Sometime between 4500 and 4400 BCE during the First Dynasty, flint saws and knives were replaced with copper tools.
 Also in the first dynasty, the pull-saw was introduced.
 This saw was thin bladed with uncanted teeth.
 Unlike other saws, the teeth of the saw face in the direction of the handle and do not extend over the entire length of the blade.
 Pull-saws had increased accuracy, provided greater ease of movement, made cutting large timber logs easier, and had superior workability.
 This was done through the unique knob on the handle.
 The knob was downward turned on the handle.
 Some of these benefits resulted from how the saw was pulled instead of pushed.
 While manufacturing goods the carpenter's free hand was needed to secure the furniture.
 This led to the saws used to cut designs or joints usually being one handed.
 Two-handed saws allowed the carpenter to put his bodyweight behind the thrusting action.
 Sturdy frames, wedges, tourniquets, and weights were used to support the beam.
 Beams would have their edges beaten out and their teeth punched out.
 The edges were beaten out because this added hardness and durability.
 It was not an uncommon result for the teeth to be flat blunted, or irregular in shape and pitch.
 During the production of saw blades, wedges were needed to prevent the blade from jamming in the resinous kerf.
 Such an event could leave marks on the worked surface of the wood.